radapdal/process/webdevelopmentworkflow.md

 ### UAT

-The system being worked on is turned over to the client along with the Release Notes for review.
-This can take some time and it is within the management's decision to proceed with the next sprint or not.
+When all sprint issues are in "Acceptance Ready", the system being worked on is turned over along with the Release Notes for review.
+The assessment can take some time and it is within the management's decision to proceed with the next sprint or not.

+### 2 Step UAT

+#### Internal UAT

+In order to combat the issue of relying too much on the response of the client for verification, an internal layer of confirmation is added to assure that the development process flows smoothly.
+This can also entail that the Sprint can be accepted for Release when the client takes too long to verify.

+- Make sure that all sprint issues are in Acceptance Ready
+- Dev Lead will collect and prepare the Release Notes.
+- Modify notes to add Timeline of sprint.
+- Upload Release Notes to sharepoint and copy share URL.
+- Reassign all sprint issues to Product Owner, and bulk comment on the issues.
+- Send an email to the Product Owner and Project Manager regarding the Internal UAT.
+- Based on the internal review results, confirm acceptance for all issues.
+For review problems, see "Issues from UAT" below.

+#### Client UAT

+When all sprint issues are internally reviewed and accepted, Dev Lead will bulk reassign, comment, and tag the Project Manager along with an email that the sprint is now for client review.

+Clients will sometimes take too long to review, so at an acceptable time (up to 1 week) after the Internal UAT, it is up to the management to decide if the team waits longer, or treat the sprint as client accepted so other sprints can start rolling.